einatlev/General/Files_command_line.md

 cat myfile.csv | awk -F, 'BEGIN{ORS=""; split("3 4 9 12 123 ”, arr," ")}{for (i in arr) print $i" & " ; print "\\\\ \n"}'

-#%Convert a list of points from a text file to a gMsh .geo file with points:
+##Convert a list of points from a text file to a gMsh .geo file with points:
 cat origfile.txt | awk '{print "Point("NR") = {0, "$1", "$2", cl1}; "}' > newfile.geo

-#%In case of using an XYZ file and we need the last field, we need to use
+##In case of using an XYZ file and we need the last field, we need to use
 the AWK commands of SPLIT and SUBSTR in order to avoid getting the ^M symbol from the end of the line.
 For example:

 cat channel_grid.xyz | awk '{split ($0,arr); print "Point("NR") = {"arr[1]", "arr[2]", " substr(arr[3],1,9)", cl1};" }' > Channel.geo

-#%Convert a DOS text file to Unix/Mac from Mac command line:
+##Convert a DOS text file to Unix/Mac from Mac command line:
 awk '{if(NR==1)sub(/^\xef\xbb\xbf/,"");print}' INFILE > OUTFILE

-#%Mapping a network directory to a local one:
+##Mapping a network directory to a local one:
 sshfs einatlev@lava.ldeo.columbia.edu://local/data/lava/einatlev/Lakes ~/work/projects/Velocimetry/videos/Lakes/remote/  -oauto_cache,reconnect,defer_permissions,negative_vncache,volname=lava-sshfs,cipher=blowfish

 #String replacement using SED: